National Union of Students (Australia): Accreditation of universities

-By its constitution, NUS must hold National Conference, its annual general meeting, in the second week of December each year.
-Held at a Victorian campus, the conference sees delegates from all accredited campuses gather to vote on policy that decides the direction of the union for the next year.
-The election of national and state officers, as well as campus representatives, occurs during the week.

-National structure
+Governance

 NUS' national structure is formalised into both a National Executive and State Branches.
+The National Executive is the primary decision-making body of the NUS, voted in by delegates from each member student union at the National Conference.

+National Executive

-The responsibilities of the National executive, as subscribed within the NUS constitution, include; setting the budget for the NUS; regularly monitoring of the finances of NUS; employing staff on behalf of NUS; authorising the publication of material on behalf of NUS; and implementing and interpreting the policy of the NUS.
+The responsibilities of the National executive, as described within the NUS constitution, include; setting the budget for the NUS; regularly monitoring of the finances of NUS; employing staff on behalf of NUS; authorising the publication of material on behalf of NUS; and implementing and interpreting the policy of the NUS.
 The National Executive may also delegate its powers as it considers appropriate.

 The members of National Executive are: